Verchasve/trading-bot/processFlow.md

  * Identify the current market situation ( Social media , news and other factors which can affect the future market ).
 Possibly create a service which can generate some probability score / index based on different factors and able to include that in DMs.

+ - In order to gather this information list all popular data feeds related.

+- Find a model which can be used to list context / score about the symbol.

 2. Create a Decision Making Serive ( DMS ).

    * Using ML data able to comprehend the current Market situation and able to make decisions to sell or buy stocks.

    * Should send a notification for approval in order to make a transaction in initial stage.